 But rushing to make decisions and perform tasks can lead to injury.
 To ensure your farm remains accident-free during this critical time, be careful to match age and ability to each chore, take breaks, and to follow the rest of our spring planting safety tips.

 Starting a CSA program is a wonderful way to grow closer to your community, and we’re here to help Wisconsin farmers do so safely and legally.
-Don’t hesitate to reach out to your insurance company with any questions, no matter how small.
+Reach out to your insurance agent with any questions.